-The event is held under the patronage of the German Federal Minister for Economic Affairs and Energy, H.E.
-Peter Altmaier, who will give a Keynote speech.
-In addition, the Federal Minister for Economic Cooperation and Development, Dr. Gerd Müller, will give a keynote speech at this year’s Gala Dinner.
+The event was held under the patronage of the German Federal Minister for Economic Affairs and Energy, H.E.
+Peter Altmaier, who inaugurated the forum with a keynote speech, together with H.E.
+Mohammed bin Abdullah Al Jadaan, Minister of Finance of Saudi Arabia.

 High-ranking panelists addressed the challenges the pandemic has brought about and discussed how economic cooperation can overcome them.